cloudmesh/client/docs/source/commands/command_info.rst

 <../man/man.html#info>`_

 Cloudmesh has a number of important defaults.
-They are a subset of all default commands and can be listed with the command `info:
+They are a subset of all default commands and can be listed with the command `info.
+To view all default values you can use the ` default list` command can be found at: `info
+<../man/man.html#info>`_.
+Here is the info command in action:

 .. prompt:: bash, cm>